 More on the North Shore

-For a truly memorable day, rent a car and spend the day exploring O’ahu’s famous North Shore.
+For a truly memorable day, rent a car and spend the day exploring O’ahu Hawaii along the famous North Shore.
 You find quieter beaches here than Waikiki.
 In fact, as you drive north along the scenic highway on O’ahu’s east coast, you could mistakenly think you were on Maui, the Big Island or one of the other quieter Hawai’ian islands.